uhray/boilerplate/doc/boilerplate.md

 #### Ractive JavaScript File

-There are three primary components to this Ractive JavaScript file.
+There are three primary parts to this Ractive JavaScript file.

  1. Defining the Ractive Template.
  2. Defining the HTML element from the shell where the template should be embedded.